deeptools/pyGenomeTracks/docs/content/examples.rst

 These two examples try to cover all file types covered by pyGenomeTracks:

 The first one display a relatively large region.
-The ini file is available `here<https://github.com/deeptools/pyGenomeTracks/blob/master/pygenometracks/tests/test_data/demo.ini>`_.
+The ini file is available at `demo.ini <https://github.com/deeptools/pyGenomeTracks/blob/master/pygenometracks/tests/test_data/demo.ini>`_.

 .. code:: bash